Hand, foot and mouth disease can be a mild or a very serious illness. It's caused by a virus.

 Children are contagious (‘catching’) for around 7–10 days.

 Keep your child home from childcare or school until blisters have dried.
-If blisters are able to be covered and the child is feeling well, they will not need to be excluded.
+If blisters are able to be covered and the child is feeling well, they won't need to be excluded.

 - Frequent hand washing helps decrease the chance of becoming infected.